Mark2Mark/Skedge/README.md

 #### 🎉 *Well, wait no longer!
 “Skedge” let’s you do exactly this!* 🎉

 🤓 “Skedge” lets you focus on the essence of code you need in order to get your idea to the canvas.
+- No GlyphsApp restart for every change you make.
-No file and folder overload.
-No extra code that you don’t understand the use for.
-No Glyphs restart for every change you make.
+- No extra code that you don’t understand the use for.
+- No file and folder overload.

-“Skedge” is your playground, your tool to explore how to use python to build incredible anylitic tools for your workflow.
+**“Skedge” is your playground,** your tool to explore how to use python to build incredible tools for your type design workflow.
 Visual feedback in realtime is something that we designers always strive for.

-Hopefully “Skedge” will tear down the inhibition level for beginners and be a companion on the way to learn coding.
+**“Skedge” tears down the inhibition level** for beginners and is a companion on the way to learn coding.
 The sense of achievement will make you happy.
 But this tool will help you anytime, no matter if you just started with python or if you’re an experienced developer already.

 ## How does it work?